What Can Sex Offenders Not Do In California?

 A convicted sex offender living in California may have restrictions on where they live.
 These people cannot live within certain distance restrictions from schools and child parks.
 Generally, they are not allowed near a place where most children stay.

-Violation of this law is a misdemeanor.
-This offense has a consequence of imprisonment of up to one year in county jail.
-Additionally, they may face fines of up to $1,000.
+Violation of this law, sometimes called Jessica’s Law (Prop 83), is a misdemeanor.
+This offense has a consequence of imprisonment of up to one year in county jail, and they may face fines of up to $1,000.

 Suppose you are classified as a high-risk or medium-risk offender.
 In that case, your house must be located outside of these exclusion zones.
 In addition to the restrictions above, a convicted offender is prohibited from working within 1,000 feet of schools and parks.